Strivin0311/ads-learning/modeling/planning_and_control/README.md

 # Planning & Control
-*Here's some resources about Planning & Control*
+*Here're some resources about Planning & Control*

 Intros:
 * Planning and Control are the final stages of the decision-making pipeline, directly affecting the vehicle's real-world movements.
 Once the environment is perceived and understood and the trajectories of other dynamic entities are predicted, the system can plan its actions and control the vehicle accordingly.